LionSR/TeXRA/coauthor/README.md

 3. **Iterative Refinement**: The continuation handling and reflection processes implement a form of iterative refinement, allowing the AI to build upon and improve its initial outputs.

-This design allows CoAuthor to produce more thoughtful, accurate, and refined outputs, especially for complex tasks like academic writing and LaTeX document processing.
+This design allows CoAuthor to produce more thoughtful, accurate, and refined outputs, especially for complex agents like academic writing and LaTeX document processing.

 ## Advanced Features